javantanna/mpx/README.md

 The code doesn't have to be perfect.
 If it solves a real problem, we can work together to polish it.

 That's it.
 Thanks for building with us.

+## 📜 License

+This project is released under the Apache 2.0 License.
+See the LICENSE file for details.

 ---